kaltura/playkit-js-ui/docs/ui-components.md

 ### Useful tips

-1. The player will add your component only once matching a relevant preset and container.
-If you fail to see your components review again the configuration and make sure the preset and container names are correct.
+1. The player will add your component only once matching a relevant preset and area.
+If you fail to see your components review again the configuration and make sure the preset and area names are correct.
 2. Your component will probably be added and removed multiple times so you sould avoid storing persist state in your component.
 If using global configuration, use the page to persist state.
 If using a plugin, use the plugin instance to persist state.
 3. See detailed examples on how to create and use your own components [here](create-ui-component.md)